Haoyu-R/SeLoC-ML/mendix_app/README.md

 </p>

 ## GraphDB Setup
 In our concept, we use [GraphDB](https://graphdb.ontotext.com/documentation/free/) to store and visualize information from Neural Network models and IoT devices in a Knowledge Graph (KG) using the various semantic schemas mentioned in our paper.
 We are able, then, to synchronize and access such information easily in Mendix by establishing a connection to the server hosting the repository containing the Knowledge Graph as shown in the image below.
+The URL shown in the figure might be different for each individual.

 <p align="center">
 	<img src="./images/mendix_graphdb_setup.png" width="800">